-Ob, iective 6 - Encourage bus use Development Task Lead Person Target date Progress/Update 1 Provide information on bus services Pastoral Administrator As required Bus details circulated to all new parents when they join the school community 2 Communicate with bus operator and Haberdasher Adams' regarding shared buses as required Pastoral Administrator As required Buses shared with other secondary school 3 Review bus behavior if incidents arise Deputy Head As required As required - any incidents are quickly followed up to resolve any issue 4 Ensure staff are aware of bus routes that might allow them to use public transport Deputy Head February 2018 Staff room noticeboard updated - although bus routes not easily available to/from where staff generally live
+Ob iective 6 - Encourage bus use Development Task Lead Person Target date Progress/Update 1 Provide information on bus services Pastoral Administrator As required Bus details circulated to all new parents when they join the school community.
+This has improved - information given through Form tutor as well 2 Communicate with bus operator and Haberdasher Pastoral As required Buses shared with other secondary school Adams' regarding shared buses as required Administrator 3 Review bus behavior if incidents arise Deputy Head As required As required - any incidents are quickly followed Assistant Head up to resolve any issue 4 Ensure staff are aware of bus routes that might allow Office staff As appropriate Staff room noticeboard updated - although bus them to use public transport but refreshed in routes not easily available to/from where staff September of generally live.
+Lack of public transport prevents each year this from reducing car use.

-Ob. jective 7 - Other measures Development Task Lead Person Target date Progress/Update 1 Update the School Travel Plan every year Deputy Head September 2019 Reviewed and updated May 2019 2 Set new targets and objectives when current ones Deputy Head September 2019 Reviewed May 2019 and targets and objectives have been achieved reviewed 3 Ensure the ST Plan Consultation reports to Governors Deputy Head June 2018 Updates to be shared at Governors' Meeting

-4 Investigate joining Modeshift Stars accreditation for Deputy Head June 2018 Briefly investigated - to be further considered in Travel Plan scheme the Autumn Term.
-May be of very limited use.
+Ob. jective 7 - Other measures Development Task Lead Person Target date Progress/Update 1 Update the School Travel Plan every year Deputy Head Once every year around start of Spring Term Reviewed and updated March 2020 2 Set and/or revise new targets and objectives when current ones have been achieved or are recognized as not being achievable Deputy Head Once every year around start of Spring Term Reviewed and updated March 2020 3 Ensure the School Travel Plan Consultation reports to Governors Headteacher Once every year around start of Spring Term Updates to be shared at Governors' Meeting 4 Investigate joining Modeshift Stars accreditation for Travel Plan scheme Deputy Head Closed - not viable investigated - found to be of very limited use.
+Decision taken not to proceed.